xzbits/Project5_Sparkify_Airflow_ND/README.md

 to perform tasks such as creating tables, staging the data from S3 bucket `s3://udacity-dend/song-data` and `s3://udacity-dend/log-data`, filling the data warehouse, and running checks on the data as the final steps.

-The Python script repository takes care all the imports and provides five empty operators that need to be implemented into functional pieces of a data pipeline.
+The Python scripts take care all the imports and provides five empty operators that need to be implemented into functional pieces of a data pipeline.

 ## Database design in STAR schema